animo/minor-blockchain-2020/docs/week-2/expanding-by-interacting-with-other-contracts-and-blockchains.md

 A function can execute an operation and optionally return a value when called through using the **returns** keyword.
 In Solidity a function can also have multiple return variables.

-// TODO expand or maybe just remove (not too important)

 #### If-Else statements

 An if-else statement is a general coding principle that is used to implement conditional logic.
 It is used most often within functions.
 It can also be used without the else statement or chain multiple if-else conditions.